CobbyElsonfx/random-quote-app/readme.md

     Clone this repository to your local machine.
     Install the dependencies using npm install.
-    Start the development server using npm start.
+    Start the development server using npm run dev
-    Open the app in your browser at http://localhost:3000.

 ### Using the App